-Our net sales are derived principally from our contract manufacturing of OTC healthcare and dietary supplement products sold in the United States.
-In addition, we are engaged in marketing activities for the TK Supplements [®] product line of dietary supplements.
+Our net sales are derived principally from our OTC healthcare contract manufacturing and sales of dietary supplement products to retail customers in the United States.
+In addition, we are engaged in marketing activities for the TK Supplements® product line of dietary supplements.

-Our sales are influenced by and subject to (i) the scope and timing of TK Supplements [®] product market acceptance, and (ii) fluctuations in the timing of purchase and the ultimate level of demand for the OTC healthcare and cold remedy products that we manufacture for others, which are a function of the timing, length and severity of each cold season.
+Our sales are influenced by and subject to (i) the scope and timing of TK Supplements® product market acceptance, and (ii) fluctuations in the timing of purchase and the ultimate level of demand for the OTC healthcare products that we manufacture for others, which are a function of the timing, length and severity of each cold season.
 Generally, a cold season is defined as the period from September to March when the incidence of the common cold rises as a consequence of the change in weather and other factors.
 We generally experience in the first, third and fourth quarters higher net sales from our contract manufacturing services.
 Revenues are generally at their lowest levels in the second quarter, when customer demand generally declines.

-As a consequence of the scope and timing of our TK Supplements ® product market acceptance and the seasonality of our business, we realize variations in operating results and demand for working capital from quarter to quarter.
-As of March 31, 2019, we had working capital of approximately \$13.3 million, including \$4.2 million of marketable debt securities, which are available for sale.
-We believe our current working capital at March 31, 2019 is at an acceptable and adequate level to support our business for at least the next twelve months.
+As a consequence of the scope and timing of our TK Supplements® product market acceptance and the seasonality of our business, we realize variations in operating results and demand for working capital from quarter to quarter.
+As of September 30, 2019, we had working capital of approximately \$12.1 million, including \$3.8 million of marketable debt securities, which are available for sale.
+We believe our current working capital at September 30, 2019 is at an acceptable and adequate level to support our business for at least the next twelve months.